dcuartielles/bash_site/README.md

 * Lectures are stored in the *course* folder
 * Ready to support multi-language by storing original files under the *course/en* subfolder
 * Creation code is under the *build* folder
-* Configuration is under the *build/config* folder, including templaes and *CSV* files
+* Configuration is under the *build/config* folder, including templates and *CSV* files
 * Run the creation script if you make changes in the code, it will update the articles without having to copy-paste into the articles
 * Fills in title of all code example files
 * Fills in title and video information of all lecture materials